 Chronic Pain Can Correlate With Obesity

-We can be pleasantly plump and healthy or neither pleasant or healthy.
+We can be pleasantly plump and healthy or neither pleasant nor healthy.
 With so much diversity in body size, over twice as many obese persons report low back pain.
 Obesity is defined as an individual with a Body Mass Index (BMI) of 30 kg/m2 or higher.
 Additional correlations are reported between obesity and depression and morbidity.

-Is every man, woman and child who is medically obese going to have lower back pain?
+Is every man, woman, and child who is medically obese going to have lower back pain?
 Conversely, will everyone with lower back pain become obese?
 By correlation, we mean the outcomes coexist without a determination of which causes the other.
 Someone who is obese with chronic pain has two goals: Decrease pain and lose weight.
 Hopefully, one goal helps the other.

 The prevalence of low back pain increases as BMI rises; less than 3% of people in the normal BMI range (18.5 kg/m2 to 24.9 kg/m2) reported low back pain, whereas 7.7% of obese (above 30 kg/m2) and 11.6% of morbidly obese (40 kg/m2) individuals reported low back pain in the United States cohort study of 6,796 adults.